Alejogb1/job-board/blog-data/qnetworkreply-no-statuscode-or-error-but-failing.md

 **How to Debug This Mess**

-Okay lets get to the actual code here's what I do
+ lets get to the actual code here's what I do

 1 Inspect your headers and request data:  I use a simple function to debug to print the headers and request body using qDebug and also a simple wrapper to log the reply data and error
 ```cpp